-Price: The free document software account includes only three documents per month and one user.
-Pro plans start at $13 per month and include the use of unlimited documents.
+Price: The free document software account includes only three monthly documents and one user.
+Pro plans start at $13 per month and include unlimited documents.

-PandaDoc is an award-winning online document management platform with a very user-friendly, streamlined UI.
+PandaDoc is an award-winning online document management platform with a user-friendly, streamlined UI.

 Its eSignature feature is one of several document management tools and is very easy to use.
 With a drag-and-drop editor, creating and formatting your files is a cinch.

-This platform offers hundreds of attractive and professional-looking templates, along with document analytics that tell you how long it takes for your documents.
+This platform offers hundreds of attractive and professional-looking templates and document analytics that tell you how long your documents take.
 With this data, you can identify bottlenecks and identify trends to help you find ways to expedite the signing process.

 - No free membership: Although there is a 14-day free trial, there’s no ongoing free membership.

-- Bugs and deliverability issues: Clients often complain about bugs in the platform and about their sent documents going directly to spam folders.
+- Bugs and deliverability issues: Clients often complain about platform bugs and their sent documents going directly to spam folders.